Nhogen/JVWCD-Spring-2022/README.md

 + There is a NULL value in the 2 year system demand table.
 What do we do with NULL's?
 + The grain for weather data is daily.
 Do we want the model output to be daily or hourly?
-+ If we want the output to be daily how should we agregate the demand?
++ If we want the output to be daily how should we agregate the hourly demand to get daily?